anandcse999/quickstart-android/README.md

   </service>
 </application>
 ```
+If you already use firebase push notifications you can extend `HyperTrackMessagingService` instead of Firebase, or declare two receivers side by side, if you wish.
 #### You are all set

 You can now run the app and start using HyperTrack.
 You can see your devices on the [dashboard](#dashboard).